rdeits/cryptics/Readme.md

 	Combine 'lees' and 'hores' to get LEE_SHORES.
 	LEE_SHORES matches 'to_dangerous_coasts' with confidence score 90%.

+# Interacting with the solver

+Here's a demo of more ways you can play with the solver interactively: [cryptic_demo.ipynb](http://nbviewer.ipython.org/github/rdeits/cryptics/blob/master/cryptic_demo.ipynb)

 # More Information

 To learn more about how the solver works, see this blog post: [http://blog.robindeits.com/2013/02/11/a-cryptic-crossword-clue-solver/](http://blog.robindeits.com/2013/02/11/a-cryptic-crossword-clue-solver/).